Catering Services

 Desert and Coastal Location Logistics

-From NEOM's coastal desert to AlUla's sandstone canyons.
-The Empty Quarter, our caterers deploy fully climate-controlled mobile kitchens to Saudi Arabia's most extreme filming environments.
-Full self-sufficiency including power, water, and cooling is standard.
+We reach NEOM's coastal desert, AlUla's sandstone canyons, and the Empty Quarter.
+Our caterers send fully climate-controlled mobile kitchens to Saudi Arabia's most extreme filming sites.
+Each kitchen brings its own power, water, and cooling as standard.

 03.